 Whoa boy, here we go.

-- Asparagus – if you want to try growing asparagus from seed, you have to start at the beginning of February.
-The seeds can take almost a month to germinate.
-Personally, I’d wait a month or two and buy 1 year old crowns from a good nursery or mail order seed company.
+- Asparagus: if you want to try growing asparagus from seed, you have to start now – the seeds can take almost a month to germinate.
+Personally, I’d buy 1 year old crowns from a good nursery or mail order seed company.

-- Artichokes – I like Green Globe and Violetta.
+- Artichokes: I grow Green Globe and Violetta.

-- Broccoli – early varieties should be started under lights this month for planting out under a cloche at the beginning of April.
+- Broccoli: early varieties should be started under lights this month for planting out under a cloche at the beginning of April.
 All around, I really like Belstar.
 It’s just a solid broccoli all year round.
 Some seed companies do broccoli blends, which are useful to home gardeners who don’t want to worry about succession planting.
 Territorial offers a good one.

-- Brussels Sprouts – early varieties should be started under lights mid-month for planting out under a cloche at the beginning of April.
+- Brussels Sprouts: early varieties should be started under lights mid-month for planting out under a cloche at the beginning of April.
 I prefer Brussels Sprouts as a cool season crop, and will start them in June to mature in mid-September for harvest through fall and winter.
-If you want to give them a go as a Spring/Summer crop, pick a fast-maturing variety like Franklin and watch the aphids.

-- Chard, Collards and Kale – if you want early cooking greens you can start them now.
-If your space under lights is limited, wait and sow them out under a cloche next month.
+- Kale and Collards: If you want early cooking greens you can start them now.
+If your space under lights is limited, wait and sow them out directly under a cloche next month.
 Both these crops germinate and grow well, even in cool soils.
 I’ll grow collards in the fall (champion is a fine vates-type) but I’ve already got my lacinato kale going from saved seeds.

-- Hardy Herbs – now is the time to sow seed for parsley, lemon verbena, chives, fennel, borage, chamomile, chervil and johnny-jump-ups (yes, they’re edible!)
+- Herbs: now is the time to sow seed for parsley, lemon verbena, chives, fennel, borage, chamomile, chervil and johnny-jump-ups (yes, they’re edible!)

-- Onions & Summer Leeks – You did these guys last month, right?
+- Onions and Summer Leeks: You started these guys last month, right?
 If not, you’ll want to jump on it now or we’ll be buying Walla Walla sets at the nursery together.
 You’ll want long-day or day-neutral onion varieties if you’re in the Northwest.
 No short-days.

 Sow & Plant Outside

-- Favas – Direct sow anytime.
+- Favas: Direct sow anytime.
 When I grow favas, I grow the huge-seeded Broad Windsor.

-- Salad Greens, Spinach, Asian Greens & European Greens – sow out the hardiest greens under cloche for the earliest possible direct seeded new crop greens.
+- Salad Greens, Spinach, Asian Greens & European Greens: sow out the hardiest greens under cloche for the earliest possible direct seeded new crop greens.
 I rolled the dice and broadcast some arugula a few weeks ago and it’s up and growing already!

-- Bare root fruit bushes (currants, gooseberries, blueberries, etc.) – just like the trees, get these in the ground while still dormant.
+- Bare root fruit bushes: These are your currants, gooseberries, blueberries, etc. Just like the trees, get these in the ground while still dormant.

-- Rhubarb crowns – these can be had by dividing established plants or purchased at a good nursery.
+- Rhubarb crowns: These can be had by dividing established plants, ordered online, or purchased at a good nursery.

-- Horseradish roots – these can be invasive!
+- Horseradish roots: these can be invasive!
 It’s a good idea to plant them in a very large container sunk into the ground to control their roaming.
 Of course, I didn’t listen to myself, I just stuck them in the ground last spring and now the roots are as big as my wrist and I’m kinda screwed.
 Oh well.